 Wouldn’t it be nice if each student had their on ‘status page’ which shows all sorts of statistics (e.g. recently earned achievements, number of lines of code written, amount of errors) and be able to see how well the student performs compared to other through use of all kinds of graphs and ranking.
 Halo 3, as explained in “Reality is broken” by Jane McGonigal, is an extreme example of a ‘status page’ of a user’s achievements (example).

-In my opinion there’s several ways to introduce achievements in a programming class, ranging from easy to develop up to , in my opinion, fairly complex stuff:
+In my opinion, there are several ways to introduce achievements in a programming class, ranging from easy to develop up to, in my opinion, fairly complex stuff:

-- A semi-automatic system that is integrated in the programming environment allowing to give real-time feedback of earn achievements.
+- A semi-automatic system that is integrated into the programming environment allowing to give real-time feedback of earned achievements.
 However, these achievements will still be of the type that is language-agnostic.
 The cool thing of this system is that students would ‘play’ the ‘game’ in one program, the code editor and see in real-time how they are doing compared to others.

-The holy grail of course is a system that is able to interpret the actual code being written by the student.
-Such a language-gnostic system should be integrated in the IDE in such a way that any time the students writes a statement or performs a certain action (e.g. pause a program to debug) it should be able to give feedback to the user.
-The type of achievements and statistics that can then be gathered is quasi endless, ranging from typical numbers-based achievements (“create 100 objects”, “place 5 breakpoints”) to more complex achievements (“compete assignment x”, “write game-of-life”).
-Sadly, my knowledge of code parsing is quasi 0% making me the least qualified person to talk on the feasibility of a code-gnostic achievement system (some people whispered my to look at thet .NET CodeDom stuff and the Resharper API).
+The holy grail, of course, is a system that is able to interpret the actual code being written by the student.
+Such a language-gnostic system should be integrated into the IDE in such a way that any time the students writes a statement or performs a certain action (e.g. pause a program to debug) it should be able to give feedback to the user.
+The type of achievements and statistics that can then be gathered is quasi endless, ranging from typical numbers-based achievements (“create 100 objects”, “place 5 breakpoints”) to more complex achievements (“complete assignment x”, “write game-of-life”).
+Sadly, my knowledge of code parsing is quasi 0% making me the least qualified person to talk on the feasibility of a code-gnostic achievement system (some people whispered me to look at .NET CodeDom stuff and the Resharper API).